 You don’t have to be a math whiz or a professional economist to figure out how much you’re going to need to stash away for your child’s higher education.
 The Department of Education offers a net price calculator right on their website.

-This tool may help you get a better idea of the cost of college, after you subtract scholarships, grants, and other financial aid.
+This tool may help students and their get a better idea of the cost of college, after subtracting scholarships, grants, and other financial aid.

 Keep in mind, though, that a net price calculator is going to require specific details about your income and assets, so the more transparent you are regarding your personal finances, the more precise your calculation is likely to be.

 When is a Good Time to Start Saving for Your Child’s Education?